cabercrombie1jsu/GRADESORTER/README.md

 ##Main.java
+In Main.java, This is where I held the grade text file.
+I also initialized the bins (the place to store the grades).

 #How to run LabAssignment1.java
 I assume you have the Java Development Kit installed on your machine, so you will just run this like any other java program: